AITestingOrg/banking-microservices-tutorial/README.md

 You can find a JaCoCo coverage report under the "coverage" in transaction service after running the unit tests.

 ## Running Contract Tests
+Ideally, these tests would run in a continuous integration system and not require the Docker Compose steps provided.
 Start the domain services with internal mocks so that only the endpoints will be tested.
 ![Internally Mocked Services](documentation/images/internal-mocks.png)
 ```bash